 Applicants must show a minimum final grade of 60 per cent (equivalent to C) in each required prerequisite course.
 The expected overall minimum cumulative science GPA is 2.5 to compete for the limited program seats.

-CCNM offers online prerequisite courses in biochemistry, organic chemistry, general chemistry, biology, physiology, and psychology.
+CCNM offers online prerequisite courses in general chemistry, general biology, human life sciences, and psychology.

 May be fulfilled by one semester of biology, anatomy, botany, cell biology, endocrinology, genetics, immunology, or zoology.

 May be fulfilled by one-year or two semesters of biology, chemistry, organic chemistry, biochemistry, cell biology, anatomy, microbiology, physiology, immunology, pathophysiology and/or pharmacology.

 May be fulfilled by one semester of any chemistry.
 General, organic and/or biochemistry courses would be accepted.

 May be fulfilled either by one semester of introductory psychology, health psychology, developmental psychology, or other similar courses.